Equivariant toric geometry and Euler-Maclaurin formulae: Preliminaries

-with $x_i$ of degree two and $D_i$ the $\bT$-invariant divisor corresponding to the ray $\rho_i= \langle u_i \rangle \in \Sigma(1)$ with ray generator $u_i$ ($i=1,\dots, r$), and the Stanley-Reisner relation $\sim_{SR}$ (or, in the notations of Section \ref{211}, the ideal $\mathcal{I}$) generated by: for distinct $i_j$ with $\{\rho_{i_j}| j=1,\dots, s\}$ not spanning a cone of $\Sigma$. \item[(b)] $H^*_\bT(X;\bb{Q})$ can be realized as the ring $R_{\Sigma}$ of continuous piecewise polynomial functions (aka, polynomial splines) with rational coefficients on the fan $\Sigma$ (e.g., see \cite{BrV2}[Prop.3.2] or \cite{CLS}[page 606]).
-This can be seen by starting with the following exact sequence in equivariant cohomology (as in the proof of \cite{CLS}[Lem.12.4.17]):
+({\rm b}) $H^*_\bT(X;\bb{Q})$ can be realized as the ring $R_{\Sigma}$ of continuous piecewise polynomial functions (aka, polynomial splines) with rational coefficients on the fan $\Sigma$ (see, e.g., \cite{BrV2}[Prop.3.2] or \cite{CLS}[page 606]).
+This can be seen by starting with the following exact sequence in equivariant cohomology (as appearing in the proof of \cite{CLS}[Lem.12.4.17]):

 where $U_{\sigma}\subset X_\Sigma$ denotes as usual the unique $\bT$-invariant open affine subset containing the corresponding $\bT$-orbit $O_\sigma$, and $O_\sigma=x_{\sigma}\in X$ are the $\bT$-fixed points in the case $\sigma\in \Sig(n)$ (i.e., $\sigma$ is of top dimension $n$).
 Note also that $x_{\sigma}$ corresponds to a vertex of the lattice polytope $P$ in the case when $\Sigma=\Sigma_P$ is the corresponding inner normal fan.
 There are equivariant deformation retracts $U_\sig \to O_\sig$ for any $\sig \in \Sig$ (e.g., see \cite{CLS}[Prop.12.1.9(a)]), hence